PureMVC/puremvc-cf-standard-framework/readme.txt

 [SCENARIO 1]
 The quickest and easiest way to install the framework is to extract the contents of the PureMVC_CF.zip into the root of your website.
-So, if your site root is located at 'C:\ColdFusion8\wwwroot\MyApp\' then extract the contents of the zip under MyApp.
+So, if your site root is located at 'C:\ColdFusion8\wwwroot\' then extract the contents of the zip under wwwroot.

 If you will be contributing to the code base you must configure your development environment to use CFUnit for unit testing your code changes. if not, then you can simple delete the "test" folder.